ricsanfre/pi-cluster/docs/_docs/logging.md

 sudo journalctl -u k3s-agent
 ```

-## Collecting host logs
+### Collecting host logs

-Fluentbit/Fluentd deployed as daemonsets on kuberentes nodes can be used to collect Ubuntu system logs.
+OS level logs (`/var/logs`) can be collected with the same agent deployed to collect containers logs (daemonset)

-{{site.data.alerts.note}}
+{{site.data.alerts.important}}

-Ubuntu system logs stored are `/var/logs` (auth.log, systlog, kern.log).
-They have a `syslog` format but with some differences from the standard:
+Some of Ubuntu system logs stored are `/var/logs` (auth.log, systlog, kern.log) have a `syslog` format but with some differences from the standard:
- - Missing priority field
+ - Priority field is missing
  - Timestamp is formatted using system local time.

 The syslog format is the following:
 ```
 <time_stamp> <host> <process>[<PID>] <message>
 Where: